Quarterback sack

 In gridiron football, a sack occurs when the quarterback (or another offensive player acting as a passer) is tackled behind the line of scrimmage before throwing a forward pass, when the quarterback is tackled behind the line of scrimmage in the "pocket" and without clear intent, or when a passer runs out of bounds behind the line of scrimmage due to defensive pressure.
-This often occurs if the opposing team's defensive line, linebackers or defensive backs are able to apply pass pressure (also called a pass rush) to quickly get past blocking players of the offensive team (the quarterback's protection), or if the quarterback is unable to find a back to hand the ball off to or an available eligible receiver (including wide receivers, running backs and tight ends) to catch the ball, allowing the defense a longer opportunity to tackle the quarterback.
+This often occurs if the opposing team's defensive line, linebackers or defensive backs are able to apply pass pressure (also called a pass rush) to quickly get past blocking players of the offensive team (the quarterback's protection), or if the quarterback is unable to find an available eligible receiver (including wide receivers, running backs and tight ends) to catch the ball, allowing the defense a longer opportunity to tackle the quarterback.

-Performing a sack is advantageous for the defending team as the offense loses a down, and the line of scrimmage retreats several yards.
+A sack is advantageous for the defending team as the offense loses a down, and the line of scrimmage retreats several yards.
 Even better for the defense is a sack causing the quarterback to fumble the ball at or behind the line of scrimmage; this is also known as a strip sack and can result in a turnover if the defense manages to obtain the ball.
 A quarterback who is pressured but avoids a sack can still be adversely affected by being forced to hurry.

 The quarterback must pass the statistical line of scrimmage to avoid the sack.
-If a passer is sacked in his own end zone, the result is a safety and the defending team is awarded two points, unless the football is fumbled and recovered either in the end zone by the defense, or outside the end zone in which would be resulted in a touchdown for the defense.
+If a passer is sacked in his own end zone, the result is a safety and the defending team is awarded two points.
+If the football is fumbled and recovered either inside the end zone by the defense, or outside the end zone and is returned to the end zone this results in a touchdown for the defense.

 Statistical record rules

 To be considered a sack, the quarterback must intend to throw a forward pass.
 If the play is designed for the quarterback to rush (run) the ball, any loss is subtracted from the quarterback's rushing total (and the play is ruled a tackle for loss as opposed to a sack).
 If the quarterback's intent is not obvious, statisticians use certain criteria, such as the offensive line blocking scheme, to decide.
 Unique situations where a loss reduces a quarterback's rushing total (not a sack) are "kneel downs" (used to run time off the game clock).

 A player will receive credit for half of a sack when multiple players contribute to the sacking of a quarterback, even if more than two players contributed.

 In the National Football League (NFL), it is possible to record a sack for zero yards.
-The NFL subtract yards lost due to sacks from teams' passing totals (though the quarterback's individual passing total stats remain unchanged), while the NCAA subtracts sack yardage from individual rushing totals.
+The NFL subtracts yards lost due to sacks from teams' passing totals (though the quarterback's individual passing total stats remain unchanged), while the NCAA subtracts sack yardage from individual rushing totals.